Additional COVID-19 antigen rapid testing to be rolled out for people with symptoms

 MOH also updated its safe management advice to restrict the use of face shields.

-It said that research has demonstrated that face shields cannot substitute masks in protecting the wearer from droplet infection, and do not prevent droplet spread if the wearer is infected.
+It said that research has demonstrated that face shields cannot substitute masks in protecting the wearer from droplet infection, and "do not adequately prevent" prevent droplet spread if the wearer is infected.

 “Face shields should therefore not be used as a substitute for mask wear, except for medical exceptions; or where the child is 12 years or younger; or for the marriage couple during the solemnisation of their marriage,” it said.